In January 2021, our relationship with the EU changed. New rules for Islanders and businesses are in place.

 Living, working and studying in Europe as a British National

-In all instances British nationals living, working and studying in Europe are advised:
+In all instances British nationals living, working, and studying in Europe are advised to:

-- to have the appropriate immigration permission from the relevant country;
+- have the appropriate immigration permission from the relevant country

-- to ensure your passport has the relevant validity
+- make sure their passport has the relevant validity

 Trading with Europe

-If you import from or export to the European Union you will need to meet new rules and requirements.
+If you import from or export to the EU you need to meet new rules and requirements.